-Sugar-sand beaches, bronzed beautiful people, and a vibrant nightlife are just a few of the main attractions in Miami Beach.
+Sugar-sand beaches, bronzed beautiful people, great weather, and a vibrant nightlife are just a few of the main attractions in Miami Beach.
 But this city is more than its bright lights and the timeless Art Deco architecture of South Beach — Miami Beach is full of great tourist destinations for visitors and residents alike!
 Vacation here, or spend the day, there are plenty of exciting attractions for all.
 And for those with plans for an extended stay, the Go Miami Card offers up to 55% off museums, tours, and activities all over the city.
 Purchase online or at any of the certified city centers.

 It would be silly to head to Miami Beach and not actually spend time on the beach.
 The area is home to some of the most beautiful coastline in the country, so you don't want to miss it.
 Miami Beach’s beaches offer a great opportunity to exercise, enjoy the sun, or just relax.
 There are tons of beaches in the area, that offer all types of experiences.
 For Family fun, try Mid Beach, it’s centrally located and right off the boardwalk.
 Party-seekers will want to head down to South Beach, while those looking to bare it all will enjoy Haulover Beach.
 For water sports and surfing try, Hobie Beach.

 "Where the humans are caged and the monkeys run wild."
 Monkey Jungle is one of Miami-Dade County’s most unique parks.
 While homo sapiens walk through carefully constructed wire pathways, over 300 species of primates scamper above your head, swinging through trees and vines, and interacting with each other in ways difficult to observe in captivity.
 Monkey Jungle is over 30 acres of land and the animals run free throughout the entire area.
 They are open daily from 9:30 A.M. to 5 P.M.
 Keep your eyes peeled; you never know who's hanging around!